mkazemiv/super-duper-disco/README.md

 - if the last two steps did not produce the expected results, then the path you've specific is incorrect and needs to be adjusted

 # Supabase Setup
 As we use Supabase for the backend of our application, a properly configured Supabase project is required for the application to function as expected.
-This part of the setup involves creating a new Supabase project, grabbing the project URL & API key from the project settings, configuring a few tables in our database, and site URL configuration.
+This part of the setup involves creating a new Supabase project, grabbing the project URL and API key from the project settings, configuring a few tables in our database, and site URL configuration.

 1. Open [Supabase](https://supabase.com/dashboard/projects) and create a new project with a reasonable name and region.